- for Nordstrom Customers64

 What You Get

-- 2 points per dollar spent at Nordstrom
+- Earn 2 points per dollar spent in stores and online at Nordstrom, Nordstrom Rack, HauteLook and Trunk Club.

 Redemptions must be made in 2,000-point increments that are worth $20 in Nordstrom Notes.
 Points expire three years from the last day of the year in which they are earned.

 Unlike many store-branded credit cards, Nordstrom does not offer special financing to cardholders.
-You’ll pay 24.15% APR for all purchases.
+You’ll pay 24.40% Variable± for all purchases.

-If you miss a payment, your APR will increase to 31.15%, and you’ll be charged a penalty fee of $38.
+If you miss a payment, your APR will increase to 31.40% Variable±, and you’ll be charged a penalty fee of $38.
 You’ll have at least 25 days from the close of each billing cycle to pay your balance in full and avoid interest charges.
+If you're primarily interested in interest-free financing for a big purchase, check out these other options.

 Nordstrom cardholders get a variety of special perks, including early access to sales, bonus points events, free alterations and more.
 The benefits you get depend in part on how much you spend.